 This multifunctional printer can print 13 x 19″ borderless images, allowing you to print on larger items like t-shirts and bedsheets.
 The printer’s input paper tray takes up to 250 sheets at once, in addition to a specialty 125-sheet rear tray.

 Furthermore, it has a dedicated 4.3″ touchscreen display that allows you to control the epson printer’s settings and give commands conveniently.
-Not to mention that with a print speed of 10 ppm, you can finish your sublimation printing projects in no time with this Epson model.
+Not to mention that with a print speed of 10 ppm, you can finish your sublimation printing projects in no time with this Epson model which is a good feature to have even in these best printer for school.

-And the best part about the Epson WF-7710 is that it’s not limited to sublimation printing, it can make a great addition to your office with a scanner, a copier, and auto-duplexing capabilities.
+And the best part about the Epson WF-7710 is that it’s not limited to sublimation printing, it can make a great addition to your office with a scanner, a copier, and auto-duplexing capabilities like these best printer for checks.

 As for connectivity, the Workforce WF-7710 supports USB, Ethernet, and WiFi.
 You can also use WiFi Direct to print directly from your devices without having to connect to an internet hotspot.